 COURSE SCHEDULE, TOPICS, AND READINGS

-The schedule below is approximate.
-Some topics will take longer than one session, others shorter, guest speakers might reschedule, and Covid might force us to make some adjustments.
+The schedule below is approximate, except for quiz and guest-speaker dates.
+Some topics will take longer than one session, others shorter.
 Every week I'll send you an email describing exactly how to prepare for the following week.